mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 ### Ward Military Relations Leadership

 A member of the bishopric meets with ward members before they leave for military service.
-He ensures they have an opportunity to attend the pre–military service Church orientation (see [38.9.3](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number208-p736#title_number208)).
+He ensures they have an opportunity to attend the military service orientation (see [38.9.3](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number208-p736#title_number208)).

 For information about the membership records for a member entering the military, see [33.6.9](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number28-p128#title_number28).
 Some members are assigned to a remote or isolated location or are deployed to a war zone.
 In these cases, the bishop contacts the Church’s Military Relations and Chaplain Services Division for guidance about membership records (see [38.9.10](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number215-p805#title_number215)).